Substrate in Romanian: Comparative methods applied to Albanian

-Other words from substratum are: bucur(ie), ciupi, copil, cursă, fluier, droaie, gata, ghiuj, jumătate, mare (adj.), moş, scăpăra.
+Other words from substratum are: bucur(ie), ciupi, copil, cursă, fluier, droaie, gata, ghiuj, jumătate, mare (adj.), moș, scăpăra.

-Words possibly of substratum but not generally agreed among linguists are: arichiță, băiat, băl, brâncă, borţ, bulz, burduf, burtă, codru, Crăciun, creţ, cruţa, curma, daltă, dărâma, fluture, lai, mătură, mire, negură, păstaie, scorbură, spuză, stăpân, sterp, stână, traistă.
+Words possibly of substratum but not generally agreed among linguists are: arichiță, băiat, băl, brâncă, borț, bulz, burduf, burtă, codru, Crăciun, creț, cruța, curma, daltă, dărâma, fluture, lai, mătură, mire, negură, păstaie, scorbură, spuză, stăpân, sterp, stână, traistă.

 Comparative methods applied to Thraco-Dacian and/or other Indo-European languages

 The comparative method can be extended to other languages of the Indo-European family, including ones from which Romanian could not have borrowed directly or indirectly, in order to reconstruct Thraco-Dacian substratum words.
 This yields results with varying degrees of probability.
 Between 80 and 100 words belong to this category.

 Substratum words like mal (1. shore, bank; 2. ravine, reg. a raised portion of land smaller than a hill and with abrupt sides) have almost identical correspondents in Albanian mal (mountain), but they can also be related to toponyms like Dacia Maluensis later renamed by Romans to Dacia Ripensis (rīpa - meaning bank, shore - has been inherited in Romanian as râpă - the abrupt side of a hill).

 All river names over 500 km and half of those between 200 and 500 km derive from pre-Latin substratum, according to linguist and philologist Oliviu Felecan.
 Similarly, linguist Grigore Brâncuș states that almost the entire major hydronymy has been transmitted from Dacian to Romanian.
 Other linguists have pointed out that the present Romanian forms of these hydronyms indicate that they were borrowed from Slavs or Hungarians.

 Major rivers of Romania.
 According to one theory, Romanian (a Romance language) has preserved the substrate form of their names instead of the Latin form.
 Other linguist say that the Romanian form of the names of these rivers indicate, that they are loanwords in Romanian mainly from Slavic and Hungarian.